microsoft/TemplateStudio/docs/activation.md

 ## Sample: Add activation from File Association

 Let's add activation from a file association:
 We created a sample application, that allows to view markdown (.md) files.
-You can check the sample here: [Markdown Viewer](/samples/activation)
+You can check the sample here: [Markdown Viewer](/samples/activation).

 The sample application was created using Windows Template Studio with the following configuration:

 * Project Type: Blank
 * Framework: MVVM Basic
-* Pages: MainPage and BlankPage (called MarkdownPage)
+* Pages: MainPage and MarkdownPage

+For viewing the markdown a MarkdownTextBlock from the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) was added.

 ### Set up File Association Activation
 First we have to add a file type association declaration in the application manifest, allowing the App to be shown as a default handler for markdown files.